Akshayikify/Projects/README.md

-This git hub repository is based on full stack web development projects implemented using HTML/CSS,Javascript, React js, Nodejs
+This github repository marks my contributions towards web dev.
+<br> This github repo is for reference only